Rigidity theorems for K- and H-cohomology and other functors: The treatment of associated Zariski sheaves

 is an isomorphism.
 In fact, the stalk at a point $x\in X$ with images $x_i$ in $X_i$ is the map

 which is an isomorphism by 3.1 (e) for $V$, since $\mathcal O_{X,x}= \mathop{\lim}\limits_{\longrightarrow\, i} \mathcal O_{X_i,x_i}~.$

 \noi It now follows that the map

-is an isomorphism since $X_{Zar}$ is the limit of the sites $(X_i)_{Zar}$ (cf. [SGA 4] VII 5.7 for the case of \'etale sites; the case of Zariski sites is much simpler and follows from [EGA IV] 3, 8.6.3 and 8.10.5 (vi), cf. the proof of [SGA 4] VII 5.6).
+is an isomorphism since $X_{Zar}$ is the limit of the sites $(X_i)_{Zar}$ (cf. \cite{SGA 4.2} VII 5.7 for the case of \'etale sites; the case of Zariski sites is much simpler and follows from \cite{EGA IV} 3, 8.6.3 and 8.10.5 (vi), cf. the proof of \cite{SGA 4.2} VII 5.6).

 Now let $\pi:X\to Y$ be an admissible finite and flat morphism in $\mathcal S$.
 The transfer morphisms for $\pi$ and all base changes with open immersions $U\hookrightarrow Y$ define a morphism

 We get an induced diagram